yoavarviv/C-Mamans/README.md

 **NOTE**

 The code snippets in here are not the only solution, if you programmed a different solution, it does not mean yours is wrong.
-This was written is Semester 2022A.
+This was written in Semester 2022A.

 ---